Four-day Gandhara Festival To Sensitize World About Buddhist Heritage In Pakistan - UrduPoint

 Four-day 'Gandhara Festival' To Sensitize World About Buddhist Heritage In Pakistan

-Khyber Pakhtunkhwa will host a four-day 'Gandhara Festival' in April to sensitize the Buddhist countries about their centuries-old heritage scattered across the province

-ISLAMABAD, (UrduPoint / Pakistan Point News - 3rd Mar, 2020 ) :Khyber Pakhtunkhwa will host a four-day 'Gandhara Festival' in April to sensitize the Buddhist countries about their centuries-old heritage scattered across the province.
+ISLAMABAD, Mar 8 (UrduPoint / Pakistan Point News - 8th Mar, 2020 ) :Khyber Pakhtunkhwa will host a four-day 'Gandhara Festival' in start of April to sensitize the Buddhist countries about their centuries-old heritage scattered across the province.

 At least 60 international delegates are expected to take part in the first-ever 'Gandhara Festival', organizing by Khyber Pakhtunkhwa government to celebrate Buddhist heritage in the country.